nusje2000/dependency-graph/README.md

 3. The cache class, this class will be used to cache the result or to load the graph from if a cache exists.

+### Visualizing dependencies
+You can visualize the dependency tree by using `vendor/bin/dependency-graph`.
+This console command can be used to search through the tree and look at information about certain dependencies.
+This command is still being worked on.

 ### Accessing the dependency graph
 ```php
 use Nusje2000\DependencyGraph\DependencyGraph;